Byju’s acquires Tynker edtech firm as part of U.S. expansion

 “The acquisition will not only help expand Byju’s U.S. footprint by providing access to the more than 60 million students and over 100,000 schools in Tynker’s existing global user-base, but is also key for both brands who share the same vision to democratize access to coding for students,” said Raveendran in an email to GamesBeat.

-Bringing Tynker into the BYJU’S family will help guide the two edtech giants to their goal of unlocking a love for creative coding by innovating, exploring and setting new benchmarks for tech-enabled personalized learning solutions.
+Bringing Tynker into the Byju’s family will help guide the two edtech giants to their goal of unlocking a love for creative coding by innovating, exploring and setting new benchmarks for tech-enabled personalized learning solutions.

 Tynker is also known for its pioneering role in providing fun and engaging coding games and puzzles to the Hour of Code, a global movement to introduce people of all ages to computer programming, with millions of students participating each year.
 Byju’s now has more than 10,000 employees.